kisom/kyleisom.net-archive/source/code/index.markdown

 footer: true
 ---

-I have a site, called [tyrfingr](http://tyrfingr.errno61.net), that serves as a portfolio of my UNIX coding projects.
+I have a site, called [tyrfingr](http://www.tyrfingr.is/), that serves as a portfolio of my UNIX coding projects.

 ## Examples of Coding Style
 * [srm](./srm.c.html) is a simple C utility to remove files securely.
-I didn't have a network connection when I need the capability, so I wrote my own.
+I didn't have a network connection when I needed the capability, so I wrote my own.

 ## Finished Projects
 * [woofs](https://github.com/kisom/woofs): woofs allows you to quickly offer a